hesiqi2000/zynq-lab/lab3.md

 3. For the purpose of this exercise, uncheck the **AXI Peripheral** box and check the **Basic Elements** and click OK.
 4. Select **Compatibility**.
 This shows the different Xilinx FPGA Families that the IP supports.
 The value is inherited from the device selected for the project.
 5. Click the Blue Plus then **Add Family Explicitly…** from the menu.
-6. Select the Zynq family as we will be using this IP on the PYNQ-Z2 and Zedboard, and click OK.
+6. Select the Zynq family as we will be using this IP on the PYNQ-Z2, and click OK.
 You will get something like this:
     <p align="center">
     <img src ="pics/lab3/3_ipfam.jpg" width="80%" height="80%"/>
     </p>